mohansaikiran/Data-Analysis/README.md

 # Data-Anaysis
 The data analysis and a visualization of the same using matplotlib and seaborn.
+The dataset used here is performance details of the students.
+Several operations were performed on the dataset using dataframes of pandas in python and by using numpy libraries.